Packnet’s guide to VoIP for business

 |People prefer physical devices||Training|

-2. Identify all the numbers that you have and how those numbers are delivered.
+2. How many numbers do you have and how are those numbers delivered?

 Do you need to keep all the numbers that you have?